All events are free and open to the public unless noted otherwise.

 Other 2016 Exhibits and Displays

-Following the Tony Mongillo exhibit will be an exhibit which features selected items from the thousands in the GOHS collection.
-The "From the Collection" exhibit will be followed by an exhibit on Oneonta and the history of aviation.
-Along with the exhibit will be the unveiling of a display at the Oneonta Airport in September 2016 on the 50th anniversary of the municipal airport.
+The "From the Collections" exhibit will be followed by an exhibit on Oneonta and the history of aviation.
+Along with the exhibit will be a display at the Oneonta Airport in recognition of the 50th anniversary of the municipal airport.
 And throughout 2016 there will be displays on our historic building, the oldest brick building on Main Street, in celebration of its 150th anniversary.

 GOHS continues to work with the Oneonta Job Corps Academy (OJCA) and Hartwick College to recognize the history of the Homer Folks Tuberculosis Hospital (HFTH) on its former campus on West Street.
 Plans include a room dedicated to that history in the administration building of the former HFTH, now OJCA.